qgis/QGIS-Documentation/source/docs/user_manual/print_composer/print_composer.rst

 The Arrow item
 --------------

-To add an arrow, click the |mActionAddArrow| :sup:`Add Arrow` icon, place the element holding down the left mouse button and drag a line to draw the arrow on the Print Composer canvas and position and customize the appearance in the scale bar :guilabel:`Item Properties` tab.
+To add an arrow, click the |mActionAddArrow| :sup:`Add Arrow` icon, place the item holding down the left mouse button and drag a line to draw the arrow on the Print Composer canvas and position and customize the appearance in the scale bar :guilabel:`Item Properties` tab.